J.R. Pilyih claims he never started a garden before, but you would never know that when you step into the Regency Park Elementary School.

 Students of the Business Department are meeting together, while the Ag Department harvests and packages their product.

 The Business Department meets to discuss details of their business model and packaging of their products.
-They research how many ounces of herbs should be in each bag and the price of each item.
+They research how many ounces of herbs should be in each bag, the price of each item, and other business details.

-The Ag Department checks in at the aquaponics room.
+The Ag Department checks in at the Aquaponics room.
 The leaf lettuce is ready to harvest, so they get to work cutting the right pieces.
-The room is a learning museum where students take tours and see how plants grow using hydroponics and aquaponics.
+The room is a learning museum where students take tours and see how plants grow using hydroponics and aquaponics systems.
 There are many moving parts to an aquaponics system, like testing the pH levels of the water and making sure fish are not overfed.
 The students do every bit of this work, taking their jobs very seriously.

 By 8:20, the students are busy planting and harvesting.

 There's more to do in the cafeteria, where they keep a tower of plants filled with herbs and kale.